xynyx/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Extra Features

+* "Write a New Tweet" button at the top brings down the text area to compose in.
+Fancy, right?
+* As you scroll down the page, a button will appear in the bottom right corner that, if clicked on, will gently bring you back up to the text area to compose a new tweet.
+* Written with SASS-y flair.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Sass